mhano/RegenerativeDistributedCache/README.md

 # RegenerativeDistributedCache

-Provides a cache that supports scheduling the regeneration of cache items in the background ahead of their expiry (and to manage this across a farm of web/service nodes).
+A cache that supports scheduling the regeneration of cache items in the background ahead of their expiry and manages this across a farm of web/service nodes minimising duplicated cache value generation work.

 Requires an external (network) cache, a fan out pub/sub message bus, and a distributed locking mechanism (all three of these can be provided by Redis or you might use alternatives for one or more of these such as RabbitMq for messaging).
-Basic redis implementations of these are provided in RegenerativeCacheManager.Redis
+Basic redis implementations of these are provided in RegenerativeCacheManager.Redis.

 ## RegenerativeCacheManager